bjacobel/mbtareportcard/readme.md

-# MBTA Report Card
+### MBTA Report Card

 Pulls data from the new MBTA reliability API and logs it to Twitter.
 Never gets tired.

-Built with AWS Lambda, Node, Babel
+Built with AWS Lambda, Node, Babel, and Webpack